Last updated: January 30, 2013

 |Known Issues and Notes about Cross-Platform Client||Cross-Platform Client Limitations|

 |System Requirements/Prerequisites for the Cross-Platform Client|

 The StarTeam Cross-Platform Client is implemented in Java and can be installed on Microsoft Windows systems and any system that supports the Java Runtime Environment (JRE) 1.6.0_29 .
 However, only the following Java-enabled platforms have been tested for compatibility with this product:

 Windows XP Professional SP3

 Red Hat Enterprise Linux (WS) 5.1

 Adobe Acrobat Reader for viewing

 Microsoft Internet Explorer 8 or later (Windows only)

 The following are known issues found in the Cross-Platform Client (CPC).

-Micro Focus recommends that you shutdown all other applications when installing StarTeam components because other applications have caused the installer to hang.
+Micro Focus recommends that you shut down all other applications when installing StarTeam components because other applications can cause the installer to hang.
 Shutting down all applications resolves such issues during installation.